 Avoid: Protein powders from grain-fed animals, soy protein

 Fish and seafood

 No keto list of foods would be complete without fish and seafood.
 However, it’s important to stick to wild-caught sources.
 Fatty fish like mackerel, salmon and sardines are excellent, nutrient-dense proteins on keto.
-Plus, they’re rich in omega-3 fats, B vitamins and selenium.
+Plus, they’re rich in omega-3 fats, B vitamins and minerals.

 Other fish options on keto include: